 What is geography?

-Bridging the sciences and the humanities, geography is the ideal subject for anyone keen to maintain a broad interest in the world around them.
-It is an all-encompassing discipline that seeks to understand the world and all of its human and natural complexities.
-Our degree courses provide flexible programmes of study that span the discipline of geography, while allowing you to tailor the content to their own particular interests and aspirations.
+Bridging the sciences and the humanities, geography is the ideal subject for anyone keen to develop a broad understanding of the world around them.
+It is a wide-ranging discipline that seeks to explain the world in terms of both its human and natural complexities.

 How will I study?

-Rated excellent in an independent review of teaching quality, teaching and learning in the School involves lectures, practical classes, field work, seminars and tutorials, supplemented by independent and group study by students in the library, student resource centre and online.
-All students go on a residential field course in the first year and there are other field classes linked with particular second and third year modules.
-All final year students carry out a major personal research project which culminates in the production of a dissertation.
+All our students go on a residential field course in the first year and there are other field trips linked with particular second and third-year modules.
+All third-year students carry out a major personal research project, which culminates in the production of a dissertation.

-The School houses a specially-equipped laboratory for the chemical and physical analysis of soil, water and vegetation samples, as well as two computing labs and a visualisation suite.
-You will also benefit from an extensive map collection and the School's own student resource centre, which contains teaching support resources that complement those of the University libraries.
+The school has specially-equipped laboratories for the analysis of soil, water and vegetation samples, as well as two computing labs and a visualisation suite.
+You will also benefit from the use of teaching support resources that complement those of the University libraries, and an extensive map collection housed in the school's own student resource centre.

 Application and interview

-We welcome applications from students with non-standard entry requirements, including mature students.
-The School is committed to Widening Participation and may make lower offers to qualifying applicants.
+We welcome applications from students with non-standard entry requirements, including mature students and may invite these applicants for an informal discussion.
+The school is committed to Widening Participation and may make lower offers to qualifying applicants.